keshavsingh-ks/AgriPredict-AI-Driven-Crop-Yield-Forecasting-for-Sustainable-Farming/README.md

 Back-End: The machine learning model is integrated into the Flask framework, with endpoints exposed for predictions and data management.
 Data Flow: Data is collected from the user, processed through the ML model, and the results are displayed on the web interface.

-                                                    APPLICATIONS

-❖	The application can be used by the farmers to know about the various parameters required to grow the right type of crop during the appropriate season.

-❖	This project aims to reduce suicide rates amoung farmers due to lack of income.

-❖	It is user-friendly and easy to use.

-❖	It’s cost effective, and time saving.

-❖	Crop yield prediction is an essential task for the decision-makers at national and regional levels (e.g., the EU level) for rapid decision-making.

-❖	An accurate crop yield prediction model can help farmers to decide on what to grow and when to grow.

-❖	ML techniques used in this project will result in cost-effective solutions in the agricultural sector.

 Conclusion
 AgriPredict is a robust, scalable, and user-friendly tool designed to assist farmers in making data-driven decisions to optimize crop yield.
 By integrating advanced machine learning techniques with the power of cloud computing, we provide a solution that not only predicts outcomes but also empowers users with actionable insights.